-DataMagine
+≥ DataMagine

 Agilysys DataMagineTM is a U.S.-patented imaging module and archiving solution that allows users to securely capture and retrieve documents and system-generated information.
-DataMagine integrates with our products, adding functionality and increasing benefit to customers.
+DataMagine integrates with other Agilysys products, adding functionality and providing seamless workflows that cross functional areas.